-This is a continuation of AP Calculus AB beginning with a brief review of volumes of revolutions and area between curves, arc length and surface areas of revolutions.
+Description: This is a continuation of AP Calculus AB beginning with a brief review of volumes of revolutions and area between curves, arc length and surface areas of revolutions.
 Integration techniques, L'Hopital's Rule and improper integrals followed by a thorough study of series, including the Taylor and Maclaurin series with the different tests for convergence will be investigated.
 Slope fields, parametric equations, polar coordinates, vectors and vector-valued functions will also be studied.
-Also offered as Indep Study

-Statistics - MA230
+Statistics